Vonubat/rsschool-cv/cv.md

 About
 ---
-I'm 28 years old, my goal is to achieve all items of Frontend Roadmap (https://roadmap.sh/frontend).
+I'm 28 years old, my goal is to achieve all items of [Frontend Roadmap](https://roadmap.sh/frontend).
 I love to solve tasks and to get satisfaction when it solved.
 My core strengths are well-developed analytical and interpersonal skills, ability to deeply understand the project logic and processes in a short time.
 I want to get knowledge and skills that will be enough for employment in a company.
 Working in the company would be an excellent opportunity to continue improving skills, to find new friends, to work on interesting projects with fascinating people.

 Skills